 The Danish population has increased during the past two decades.
-It was approximately 5.66 million in the beginning of 2015 .
-The population is projected to grow with 4.4% in the coming decade due to immigration and an increase in fertility rates .
-In August 2015, the Danish workforce was approx. 3 million according to the Labour Force Survey (from 15-74 years) .
+It was approximately 5.7 million in the beginning of 2017.
+The population is projected to grow with 4.4% in the coming decade due to immigration and an increase in fertility rates..
+In August 2015, the Danish workforce was approx. 3,6 million according to the Labour Force Survey (from 15-74 years) .
 Labour market reforms are projected to increase the supply of labour with close to 350.000 people up to 2040.
 The Danish labour market is characterized by a high female participation.
-In 2014, the employment rate for women was 72.2 pct. and 79.5 pct. for men .
+In 2014, the employment rate for women was 68,3 pct. and 74,3 pct. for men.
 The Danish economy is highly service intense.
-In 2013 about 80 % were employed in services.
-Out of which 32% were employed in the public sector.
-Employment has picked up after the crisis, but there is a growing disparity between rural and urban parts of Denmark, which the government aims to address in a new growth plan.
+In 2013 about 80 % were employed in services out of which 32% were employed in the public sector.
+Employment has picked up after the crisis, but there is a growing disparity between rural and urban parts of Denmark, which the government aims to address in a new growth plan and by moving public jobs from Copenhagen to Danish provincial cities.

-The unemployment rate was at 6 pct.
-In the first quarter of 2015, the youth unemployment rate (15-24 years old) was at 10, 7 %, the fourth lowest in the EU.
+The unemployment rate was at 4,4 pct.
+In the third quarter of 2017, the youth unemployment rate (15-24 years old) was at 8,9 %, one of the lowest in the EU.
 Up to 2020 projections indicate that there will be growing skills miss-matches with a lack of professionals with a tertiary qualification, as well as skilled workers, whereas there will be an oversupply of unskilled labour and persons with a general upper secondary qualification as their highest qualification level.
 At present there are reports about bottlenecks regarding the supply of skilled labour- particularly in manufacturing.
-The recent reforms of the entire upper secondary education system- including the Vet reform should be seen in that context.
+The recent reforms of the entire upper secondary education system- including the VET reform should be seen in that context.

 Sources and further reading: